nschoenwald/niks-tiny-changelogs/README.md

 Optionally logs when Active Effects are added, removed, enabled, or disabled on an actor.
 Enable this via the **Track Active Effects** setting.

 ### 🐉 DnD5e Specific Features
-The module includes deep integration with the generic DnD5e system (5.2+):
+The module includes integration with the DnD5e system (5.2+):
 - **Heroic Inspiration**: Logs when a player gains or spends Inspiration.
 - **Death Saves**: Separately tracks successes and failures during tense death saving throws.
 - **Spell Preparation**: Logs when a spell is prepared or unprepared from a character's spell list.